Adolescence (TV series)

-Adolescence is a British television psychological crime drama series created by Jack Thorne and Stephen Graham and directed by Philip Barantini.
+Adolescence is a psychological crime drama television series created by Jack Thorne and Stephen Graham, and directed by Philip Barantini.
 It centres on a 13-year-old schoolboy, Jamie Miller (Owen Cooper), who is arrested after the murder of a girl in his school.
-Each of its episodes was shot in one continuous take.
+Every episode was shot in one continuous take.
+(Note: Attributed to multiple references:)

-Adolescence premiered on Netflix on 13 March 2025, to critical acclaim for its directing, writing, and cinematography, with special attention paid to its atmosphere and performances.
-Adolescence was the first streaming show to place at the top of the Barb Audiences weekly television ratings, and received thirteen nominations at the 77th Primetime Emmy Awards, winning for Outstanding Limited or Anthology Series and directing for a limited or anthology series for Barantini in addition to acting wins for Graham, Cooper and Erin Doherty.
+The entire series premiered on 13 March 2025 on Netflix, to critical acclaim for its directing, writing and cinematography, with special attention paid to its atmosphere and performances.
+Adolescence was the first streaming series to place at the top of the Barb Audiences weekly television ratings, and received thirteen nominations at the 77th Primetime Emmy Awards, winning nine, including Outstanding Limited or Anthology Series, Outstanding Directing for a Limited or Anthology Series or Movie for Barantini, and Outstanding Writing for a Limited or Anthology Series or Movie for Thorne and Graham, in addition to acting wins for Lead Actor (Graham), Supporting Actor (Cooper), and Supporting Actress (Erin Doherty).

-On 9 April 2025, Deadline reported that Netflix and Plan B Entertainment were in talks about creating a second season.
+In April 2025, Deadline Hollywood reported that Netflix and Plan B Entertainment were in talks about developing a second season.

-Premise
+Plot

-In a town in the Doncaster area in Yorkshire, England, armed police raid a family home and arrest Jamie Miller, a 13-year-old boy, on suspicion of the murder of his classmate Katie Leonard, who the viewers later learn had rejected his advances and then cyberbullied him.
-Jamie is processed and held at a police station for questioning and then remanded in custody at a secure training centre.
-Investigations at Jamie's school and interviews by a forensic psychologist uncover Jamie's views towards women associated with the manosphere and mockery he has received on social media.
-At home, Jamie's family deals with the community's backlash against them as they work together to cope with Jamie's arrest and subsequent detention.
+In a town near Doncaster, South Yorkshire, armed police raid a family home and arrest 13-year-old Jamie Miller on suspicion of the murder of his classmate, Katie Leonard, who had her nude photos leaked and rejected his romantic advances.
+Jamie is held at a police station for questioning and then remanded in custody at a secure training centre.
+Investigations at Jamie's school and interviews by a forensic psychologist uncover his manosphere-influenced views on women and the mockery he has received on social media.
+At home, his family deals with community backlash as they work together to cope with his arrest.